pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **Public folders are basically shared mailboxes (folders).
 They are special shared mailboxes for public folders.
 Are they supported?**

-Public folders should be supported.
+Public folders are supported.
 We invite you to try out this feature in beta and welcome your feedback.

 **Are you going to provide an API that lets Office.js add-ins create comparison documents, which is possible with VSTO add-ins, for example?**